whiz-kid/biostar-central/README.md

 ### Install

-2. Install the requirements:
+1. Install the requirements:

         pip3 install -r conf/requirements.txt

-3. Run the server
+1. Site manager (corresponds to `manage.py` of a django project):

+        # Show all commands.
+        python -m biostar4

-		# Show your current environment:
+        # Show the active environment.
 		python -m biostar4 env

+        # Test the site.
+        python -m biostar4 test

+1. Run the server

-		# To initialize and migrate the database:
+		# Initialize the site.
-		python -m biostar4 init migrate
+		python -m biostar4 migrate

 		# Run the development server on port 8080.
 		python -m biostar4 runserver 8080

-4. Most settings values will pulled from the environment if available.
+1. Most settings values will pulled from the environment if available.
    For details see:

 		more biostar4/settings/base.py